How to use Drone-Check

 QR Poster for Pilots

-- Place one near your van or equipment
+• Place it near your van or at the flight area

 Flight-specific QR code